davidgasquez/davidgasquez.com/src/content/blog/2024-11-12-async-batch-requests-python.md

 As a data engineer, one of the most common tasks I perform is getting data from an API.
 For a long time, I've been using the `requests` library to make these requests.

 However, I recently discovered the `httpx` library, which has a built-in support for asynchronous requests.
-At the same time, I've worked on a couple of projects that required a smarter approach than just making sequential requests.
-Let's go through an example of doing 100 requests.
+At the same time, I've worked on a couple of projects that required a smarter approach than just making sequential requests, and I worked on [abatcher](https://github.com/davidgasquez/abatcher) to abstract away some of the complexity.

+Let's go through multiple examples of doing 100 requests with different approaches.

 ## Sequential Requests